Draft-Fusion/-/README.md

-# -
+# ???

-My personal website
-This is a site I made for when I get bored and want to do something interesting.
+***My personal website for when I get bored.***

+*Hopefully I can do some random and fun things, for now it is a dice that when clicked on will send you to a rainbow dice.*

+*Enjoy this small cute webpage* 🎲🌈